nickdademo/py_win_unc/index.md

 ------------

-The `UncDirectory` class describes the path to a UNC directory and (optionally) any credentials that are needed to authorize the connection to the path.
+The `UncDirectory` class describes the path to a UNC directory and (optionally) any credentials that are needed to authorize a connection to the path.

 ### \_\_init\_\_